-- (1) This Section applies when the Secretary or an authorised officer has reasonable grounds to believe that a person may leave the Republic without paying: - (a) tax that is or will become payable by the person; or - (b) tax that is or will become payable by a company in which the person is a controlling member. - (2) When this Section applies, the Secretary or authorised officer may issue a departure prohibition order, in writing, to the Director of Immigration stating: - (a) the name and address of the person; and - (b) the amount of tax that is or will become payable by the person or by the company in which the person is a controlling member. - (3) The Secretary or authorised officer shall, as soon as practicable after issuing a departure prohibition order, serve a copy of the order on the person named in the order. - (4) When a departure prohibition order is issued, the Director of Immigration shall exercise the powers that the Director lawfully possesses, or cause an officer under his or her direction to exercise such powers, so far as is necessary to prevent the person named in the order from departing the Republic. - (5) A departure prohibition order remains in force until revoked by the Secretary or authorised officer. - (6) The Secretary or authorised officer shall revoke a departure prohibition order when: - (a) the person makes payment in full of the tax payable or that will become payable by the person or by the company in which the person is a controlling member; or - (b) the person makes an arrangement satisfactory to the Secretary or authorised officer for payment of the tax referred to in paragraph (a). - (7) As soon as practicable after making a decision to revoke a departure prohibition order, the Secretary or authorised officer shall serve notice of the revocation on the Director of Immigration and on the person named in the departure prohibition order. - (8) No proceedings, criminal or civil, may be instituted or maintained against the Government, the Director of Immigration, the Secretary, an authorised officer, or a Customs, immigration, police, or other officer for anything lawfully done under this Section. - (9) In this Section, 'Director of Immigration' means the Director of Immigration appointed under Section 4 of the Immigration Act 2014.
+- (1) This section applies when the Secretary or an authorised officer has reasonable grounds to believe that a person may leave Nauru without paying: - (a) tax that is or will become payable by the person; or

+- (b) tax that is or will become payable by a company in which the person is a controlling member. - (2) When this section applies, the Secretary or authorised officer may issue a departure prohibition order, in writing, to the Principal Immigration Officer stating: - (a) the name and address of the person; - (b) the amount of tax that is or will become payable by the person or by the company in which the person is a controlling member. - (3) The Secretary or authorised officer must, as soon as practicable after issuing a departure prohibition order, serve a copy of the order on the person named in the order. - (4) When a departure prohibition order is issued, the Principal Immigration Officer must exercise the powers that the Officer lawfully possesses, or cause an officer under his or her direction to exercise such powers, so far as is necessary to prevent the person named in the order from departing Nauru. - (5) A departure prohibition order remains in force until revoked by the Secretary or authorised officer. - (6) The Secretary or authorised officer must revoke a departure prohibition order when: - (a) the person makes payment in full of the tax payable or that will become payable by the person or by the company in which the person is a controlling member; or - (b) the person makes an arrangement satisfactory to the Secretary or authorised officer for payment of the tax referred to in paragraph (a). - (7) As soon as practicable after making a decision to revoke a departure prohibition order, the Secretary or authorised officer must serve notice of the revocation on the Principal Immigration Officer and on the person named in the departure prohibition order. - (8) No proceedings, criminal or civil, may be instituted or maintained against the Government, the Principal Immigration Officer, the Secretary, an authorised officer, or a Customs, immigration, police, or other officer for anything lawfully done under this section. - (9) In this section, 'Principal Immigration Officer' means the Principal Immigration Officer appointed under section 3 of the Immigration Act 2014.

-DIVISION 4 - REFUNDS
+Division 4 - Refunds